gitorious/git-archive-daemon/README.md

 * *Caching* - Requests for the same combination of tree, prefix and format are served from a disk cache.
 * *Work pooling* - Archiving is done by workers from a configurable, fixed size pool.
-This allows for fine tuning .....
+This allows for putting predictable, limited load on the machine.
 * *Request grouping* - When the archive is not cached then all requests for it are grouped together and they wait for the single archiving job to complete.
   This avoids duplicate work and allows git-archive-daemon to handle high volume of requests.

 ## Installation

+Currently you need Go development environment to build git-archive-daemon.

     go get gitorious.org/gitorious/git-archive-daemon